Pycord-Development/pycord/CONTRIBUTING.md

 We're really happy to accept contributions.
 However we also ask that you follow several rules when doing so.

 # Proper base
-When opening a PR, please make sure your branch targets the latest release branch, in this case it would be `main`.
+When opening a PR, please make sure your branch targets the latest release branch, in this case it would be `master`.
 Also make sure your branch is even with the target branch, to avoid unnecessary surprises.

 # Versioning
 We follow [SemVer](https://semver.org/) versioning when it comes to pushing stable releases.
 Ideally, this means you should only be creating PRs for `patch` and `minor` changes.
 If you wish to introduce a `major` (breaking) change, please discuss it beforehand so we can determine how to integrate it into our next major version.
 If this involves removing a public facing property/method, mark it with the `Obsolete` attribute instead on the latest release branch.